stepanataccolade/docsv2/sources/ci_configure.md

      - Under the 'Integrations' section, click the 'Add Integration' button.
      - In the dropdown of the 'Account Integrations' field, select 'AWS'.
      - If you have created the AWS integration before, it'll show up as an option in the dropdown.
 Select AWS.
 This enables Shippable to authenticate into AWS.
 Given below is a screen shot of the Subscription Settings page, where 'AWS' is being added to the subscription 'Shippable-Demo'.
-     - If you don't see an option of AWS in the dropdown, instructions on setting up Amazon EB account integration in Shippable can be found [here](int_paas_iaas_providers.md).
+     - If you don't see an AWS option in the dropdown, instructions on setting up Amazon EB account integration in Shippable can be found [here](int_paas_iaas_providers.md).

 2. **Ensure you have a dockerrun.aws.json file** in the root of your source code directory.
 The relevant section to Shippable is given below and must follow this format:
 ```yaml